SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 I introduce a spatiotemporal graph neural network (STGNN) to predict PA/OD time-series matrices and a temporal hierarchical transformer (THT) to predict individual-level trips.
 Predictions are integrated with transport simulation tools like DTALite and MATSim to achieve a complete travel demand modelling process.

-### Integrated modeling transport and epidemiology
+### Integrated modelling transport and epidemiology
 During the COVID-19 pandemic, I work on building integrated mathematical and statistical models to jointly examine relationships among human mobility, non-pharmaceutical interventions, and virus transmission, controlling for racial/ethnic, socioeconomic, demographic, occupation, and partisanship disparities.
 Related work has lead to several high-caliber publications, including one [PNAS paper](https://www.pnas.org/doi/abs/10.1073/pnas.2010836117), over 5 top transportation papers, and an online [University of Maryland COVID-19 Impact Analysis Platform](https://data.covid.umd.edu/).